keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-08-financial-team.md

 ---

-We are excited to introduce you to Rich from PF Geeks.
+_We are excited to introduce you to Rich from [PF Geeks](http://www.pfgeeks.com/about-us/){: target="_blank"}.
 Marriage is awesome, but it comes with a lot of challenges.
 One of those challenges tends to be finances, especially if one is a saver and one a spender.
 This can lead to a lot of frustration until you get on the same page.
-Rich shares his journey in becoming a financial team with his wife so they could accomplish their goals.
+Rich shares his journey in becoming a financial team with his wife so they could accomplish their goals._

 ## Backstory